alicia639/quantum-games/README.md

 # Quantum Games
 These are all examples of games that I have added quantum computing elements to.

-I will update the list as I make more.
+I will update the list as I make more.\

+To play, download the .ipynb notebook and run all as a jupyter notebook.

 ## Quantum Wormy: